ycpcs/cs320-spring2025/syllabus.md

 Your overall grade for the course will be determined as follows:

--   Individual project, labs, and assignments: 35% (was 30%) **(&dagger;)**
+-   Individual project, labs, and assignments: 35% **(&dagger;)**
--   Contributions to team project: 45% (was 40%) **(\*)**
+-   Contributions to team project: 45% **(\*)**
--   Professionalism: 20% (was 15%) - Attendance, Attentiveness, Participation, Timeliness, Work Ethic, Teamwork.
+-   Professionalism: 20% - Attendance, Attentiveness, Participation, Timeliness, Work Ethic, Teamwork.
--   Midterm exam: 0% (was 15%) - The original 15% assigned to the exam was distributed evenly to the above three categories.

 **(&dagger;) You must make a good faith effort to complete all of the labs and assignments.
 Failure to submit a good faith attempt for any assignment or lab is grounds for receiving a reduced grade for the course.
 Labs will be graded on a *Pass / Fail* basis.
 In order to receive a passing grade on a lab, your submission must have a substantial portion of the lab implemented and correctly working.
 You could be penalized up to 5% points off your course grade for each lab for which you do not receive a passing grade.**

 **(\*) You must make a substantial *TECHNICAL* contribution to your team software project.
 Although the non-technical contributions you make to your project, such as planning, communication, organization, and design are important, you must also make a *substantial contribution to the design and implementation of the software*.
-I reserve the right to assign a reduced or failing grade for the course to any student who does not make a substantial technical contribution to their team project.**
+We reserve the right to assign a reduced or failing grade for the course to any student who does not make a substantial technical contribution to their team project.**

 ### Course website

-Please check the course web page, <http://ycpcs.github.io/cs320-spring2024/>, regularly for important announcements.
+Please check the course web page, <http://ycpcs.github.io/cs320-spring2025/>, regularly for important announcements.

 ### Attendance and Participation

 We expect you to attend class and participate regularly in class activities.
 You are responsible for all material covered in class, regardless of whether or not you were present.
 Class time will be devoted to activities, project work, demos, and status reports.
 As such, it is essential that you attend class.

-At a minimum, you attendance grade will be reduced by 1 percentage point for every unexcused absence over 2, and that will be factored into your Professionalism grade (which is purely subjective, based on my observations throughout the semester).
-Also, you are required to inform both your team and me before you miss a class (with an explanation for why you are missing class, and how you are going to make up the work).
+At a minimum, your attendance grade will be reduced by 1 percentage point for every unexcused absence over 2, which will also be factored into your Professionalism grade (which is purely subjective, based on our observations throughout the semester).
+Also, you are required to inform both your team and your instructor before you miss a class (with an explanation for why you are missing class, and how you are going to make up the work).
 Failure to do so will negatively impact your Professionalism grade.

 ### Reading Assignments